ILIAS-eLearning/ILIAS/templates/Readme.md

 #### Step 2: Create main CSS File
-The id attribute of the style tag defines the name of the corresponding style sheet (css) file.
-This css file must also be added to the skin directory (here:
+The id attribute of the style tag defines the name of the corresponding style sheet (CSS) file.
+This CSS file must also be added to the skin directory (here:
 Customizing/global/skin/myskin/mystyle.css).
-You should start with a copy of the default css file located at templates/default/delos.css.
+You should start with a copy of the default CSS file located at templates/default/delos.css.
 The best way to see which styles are used on a given ILIAS screen is to open the HTML source of the screen.

-If your css file contains references to (background) images, these images must be present at their defined locations.
-If you copied the default css file, the image paths will not be correct anymore.
-You can either copy them to your skin directory, change the css definitions or provide your own image files.
+If your CSS file contains references to (background) images, these images must be present at their defined locations.
+If you copied the default CSS file, the image paths will not be correct anymore.
+You can either copy them to your skin directory, change the CSS definitions or provide your own image files.

 #### Step 2: Alternative